ja-guzzle/docs/docs/how_to_guides/ingest_data/Derivation Strategy.md

 * As shown in the figure that we have defined the data type for **full_name** column **varchar(20)** so, Guzzle will take this data type for the effective schema.

 * While running the ingestion job Guzzle will create the target table using the below query and as schema derivation strategy is the **Inherit source data type and do not apply validation** so, it will not do direct validation of the source column's data.
-So, Guzzle will take help of the validation and transformation section whether to validate or not.
+So, Guzzle will take the help of the validation and transformation section on whether to validate or not.
-* If the user wants to validate the data of the id column then he/she has to define the id column in the transformation and validation section with the validate_data_type = true.
+* If the user wants to validate the data of the id column then the user has to define the id column in the transformation and validation section with the checked validate data type checkbox.
 * And the data that are successfully validated will be stored in the target table and those which are invalid will be stored in the reject table/file.

 ```